sms-ebarbeito/nike_run_club_to_gpx_or_tcx/README.md

 ## ℹ️ Notes

-- `.gpx` is suitable for most platforms but **Garmin Connect ignores name/notes fields** in GPX files.
+- `.gpx` is suitable for most platforms.
 - `.tcx` is **recommended for Garmin Connect**, and includes:
-  - Activity name
-  - Notes
   - Duration
   - Distance
   - Max speed